reinholtk24/CodingCoalitionWebsite/README.md

-# CodingCoalitionWebsite
+# Kyle's Branch
-This is a website for the Concord Coding Coalition!
+***
+Created by Kyle Reinholt on 10/15/15

+This is a serious work in progress!
+Right now, I am just playing around with HTML5 stuff.

 Whoo Computers!

-This has been created by Kyle Reinholt, Charlotte Hamilton, and Denny Hood on 10/14/15.